 Dangerous Effects of Defective Medical Devices

-When a defective medical device is implanted or used in a patient the results can be catastrophic.
+When a defective medical device is implanted or used in a patient, the results can be catastrophic.
 In these cases, a device intended to help someone ends up causing serious injuries or death.
 A recent example of such a medical device would be the Bard PowerPort device, which has caused many issues for users.

 Negligence in the design or manufacturing process can result in defective medical device injuries.
 Even worse, some defects are known and subsequently covered up by a company so it can sell as many units as possible before an inevitable recall or public outcry.